-PMI Nutrition Dog Food receives the Advisor’s lowest tier rating of 1 star.
+PMI Nutrition Dog Food receives the Advisor’s lowest rating of 1 star.

-The PMI Nutrition product line includes three dry dog foods.
+The PMI Nutrition product line includes two dry dog foods.

 However, since we’re unable to locate AAFCO nutritional adequacy statements for these dog foods on the product’s web page, it’s impossible for us to report specific life stage recommendations for these recipes.

 The following is a list of recipes available at the time of this review.

 PMI Nutrition Bites and Bones Formula was selected to represent both products in the line for this review.